If you’ve read our Thinkific review, you’ll know we highly recommend it for creating and selling online courses.

 In this case, the online business owner is Dave Chesson, one of the top advisors for selling books online.

 So if you want to use online courses for lead generation, you can still use Thinkific to host them.
-You can capture their email address using an opt-in form and then grant them access to the courses automatically via Zapier.

-They follow the online marketplace model, where multiple niche experts teach the courses.
+It follows the online marketplace model, where multiple niche experts teach the courses.

 Now, you can buy the courses for a one-time price.
 Or, you can get access to everything by purchasing a subscription.